Agile Boards with Time Tracking

 The current status for each task is displayed as a progress indicator on the cards on the board.
 The aggregated status for all cards in a column is displayed in the column header.

 If you use swimlanes, the agile board shows also the aggregated status for all cards in each swimlane.
-The aggregated status for all of the cards on the board is shown next to the sprint countdown in the toolbar.
+The aggregated status for all the cards on the board is shown next to the sprint countdown in the toolbar.

 The following calculations are shown in tooltips for single cards: